dennan141/event-planer-grupp9/README.md

 ## Future improvements 🛠️

-- Search bar
+- Search bar ✅ DONE
   By adding a search bar it can really simplify finding events from the home page after many events has been created.

-- Calender
+- Calender 🛠️
   Displaying the events in a calender creates a more visual way for the user to see their events.

-- Improve loading and page speed
+- Improve loading and page speed ✅ DONE
   Using small amounts of data is accepteable for now but for future focusing on page loadig speed should be a priority.

-- Visuals
+- Visuals 🛠️ Still needs fixing more.
   Page is acceptable but small amount of thought have gone into UI/UX and more is needed as project expands.

-- Semantic HTML and accesebility
+- Semantic HTML and accesebility ✅ DONE
   Needs adding